ZHShuhao/Bank-Guard-Dynamic-Monitoring-Interface/README.md

 Based on free installable executable program: supports Windows, Linux, Mac and other operating systems; the program can be copied to the server without any other environmental dependencies; users can either view the program interface directly on the server or open and play it with a browser from a remote location.

 ## 4.Overall architecture design
 a.
-Front-end design based on the Echarts open source library, using the WebStorm editor.
+Front-end design based on the Echarts open source library, using the WebStorm editor.\n
 b.
-Back-end based on Java Web implementation, using the IDEA editor.
+Back-end based on Java Web implementation, using the IDEA editor.\n
 c.
-Data transfer format: JSON.
+Data transfer format: JSON.\n
 d.
-Data source type: currently using JSON file method , add Mybatis can support PostgreSQL, MySQL, Oracle, Microsoft SQL Server, SQLite , add POI can support Excel tables , etc. , you can also customize the HTTP API interface method .
+Data source type: currently using JSON file method , add Mybatis can support PostgreSQL, MySQL, Oracle, Microsoft SQL Server, SQLite , add POI can support Excel tables , etc. , you can also customize the HTTP API interface method .\n
-e. data update method: use http get polling method .
+e.
+Data update method: use http get polling method .
 In practice, you can also choose to monitor the back-end data update in real time, depending on the situation, real-time push to the front-end way.

 ## 5.Development configuration & Code structure
 ### a.SpringBoot configuration